Dhivya2451/Dhivya2451/README.md

 - 👋 Hi, I’m @Dhivya2451
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning computer science Engineering
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on IT SECTORS
 - 📫 How to reach me EMAIL-dhivyamadesan245@gmail.com

 <!---